-The bottom right panel of Figure 2 depicts mean peak grasp aperture as a function of the display type and the illusory size of the disc.
+The bottom right panel of figure 2 depicts mean PGA as a function of the display type and the illusory size of the disc.
 In this panel, green bars depict the sizes of the gaps between the outside edge of the inner discs and the inside edge of the inducer.
-This panel suggests that peak grasp aperture is not influenced by the size of the gaps between the inner edges of the inducer and the outer edge of the inducer's inner disc.
-According to one account of the perception-action dissociation, the inducers are treated by the visuomotor system as obstacles the fingers must avoid when reaching for the target disc [39-40].
-This avoidance translates into an influence on peak grasp aperture ([40-41], c.f., [26,42]).
-The original formulation of this idea suggested that the narrower the gap, the smaller the peak grasp aperture.
-Furthermore, because gap size is often smaller for the small inducers than for the large ones and because the small inducers increase the perceived size of the disc (whereas the large inducers decrease the perceived size of the disc but typically possess a larger gap), the obstacle avoidance system is thought to operate in opposition to the effect of the illusion, resulting in a reduced or null effect on grasps only.
-According to this account, the obstacle avoidance system masks a real effect of the illusion on the grasps.
+This panel suggests that PGA is not influenced by the size of the gaps between the inner edges of the inducer and the outer edge of the inducer's inner disc.
+According to one account of the perception-action dissociation, the inducers are treated by the visuomotor system as obstacles the fingers must avoid when reaching for the target disc [38,39].
+This avoidance translates into an influence on PGA ([39,40], cf. [26,41]).
+The original formulation of this idea suggested that the narrower the gap, the smaller the PGA.
+Furthermore, because gap size is often smaller for the small inducers than for the large ones and because the small inducers increase the perceived size of the disc (whereas the large inducers decrease the perceived size of the disc but typically possess a larger gap), the obstacle-avoidance system is thought to operate in opposition to the effect of the illusion, resulting in a reduced or null effect on grasps only.
+According to this account, the obstacle-avoidance system masks a real effect of the illusion on the grasps.